Skip to Content

 Exterior of the Gold & Silver Pawn Shop

-Neon Museum: A solid activity for kids with a curiosity about history, the Neon Museum is home to over 200 vintage neon signs from past incarnations of Las Vegas.
+Neon Museum: The Neon Museum is home to over 200 vintage neon signs from past incarnations of Las Vegas.

 Kids 17 and under get a discount, while kids 6 and under are free.